Conference Program - Technical Track

 Speaker:

-, Founder and Principal, Taxonomy Strategies
+, Principal, Taxonomy Strategies

 Content Structure Models—A Technique to Improve Both Machine Learning & Rules-Based Categorization